juttle/juttle-engine/examples/elastic-newstracker/README.md

 ## (Optional) Clean up from a prior session

-If you have previously run this demo, you probably want to start from scratch including an empty set of elasticsearch data.
+If you have previously run this example, you probably want to start from scratch including an empty set of elasticsearch data.
 To do this, run:

 ```